Frequently Asked Questions

 NICTD submitted Readiness Technical Plans and requested approval from the FTA to enter into the Engineering phase on September 4, 2018, and was subsequently approved to advance into that phase in October 2019, upon the completion of the Project Development phase.

-Engineering and Construction: Project design has been completed with enough detail to allow the FTA to evaluate, rate, and approve the designs.
+Engineering and Construction: Project design was completed with enough detail to allow the FTA to evaluate, rate, and approve the designs.
 The FTA approved the Project as designed and provided a favorable ratings decision in March 2019.
-NICTD subsequently requested a Full Funding Grant Agreement, which is anticipated to be signed in October 2020.
-Construction will begin after the Full Funding Grant Agreement is signed.
-The FTA will continue to provide oversight throughout the construction process.
+NICTD subsequently requested a Full Funding Grant Agreement, which was signed in October 2020.
+Construction began after the Full Funding Grant Agreement was signed.
+The FTA will continues to provide oversight throughout the construction process.
 Revenue operations are anticipated to begin in 2026.
-Construction will begin after a Full Funding Grant Agreement is signed.
-The FTA will continue to provide oversight throughout the construction process.
-Revenue operations are anticipated to begin in 2025.

 How much will the Project cost?